-- Interview with a member of the Nursing department. - Score a minimum of a composite 80 on the English section and a minimum of 78 on the Math section of the Health Education Systems Incorporated (HESI) content exams.

-- Current physical examination performed (within a year) by an MD, DO or ARNP - Proof of immunity via documentation of immunization or titers for the following: - Hepatitis B series - MMR (Measles, Mumps and Rubella) - VZV (Varicella) vaccine - Negative PPD skin test within the last 6 months (2-step PPD or single step PPD as part of an annual series) or a negative chest x-ray - A tetanus (Td) booster within the last ten years. - Results of a Level II criminal background check are required before acceptance.
-Please also refer to the Level II Background Check Procedure in the Nursing Handbook. - Students re-entering into the Nursing program will be required to complete another background investigation, drug test, and titer test if it has been longer than 12 months since their original background/testing date.
+- Interview with the Director of Nursing and/or the Nursing Program Manager. - Score a minimum of a composite 80 on the English section and a minimum of 78 on the Math section of the Health Education Systems Incorporated (HESI) content exams. - Current physical examination performed (within a year) by an MD, DO or ARNP. - Proof of immunity via documentation of immunization or titers for the following: - Hepatitis B series - MMR (Measles, Mumps and Rubella) - VZV (Varicella) vaccine - Negative PPD skin test within the last 6 months (2-step PPD or single step PPD as part of an annual series) or a negative chest x-ray - A tetanus (Td) booster within the last ten years.

+• Results of a Level II criminal background check are required before acceptance.
+Please also refer to the Level II Background Check Procedure in the Nursing Handbook.

+• Students re-entering into the Nursing program will be required to complete another background investigation, drug test, and titer test if it has been longer than 12 months since their original background/testing date.